 Graduate students must complete the degree within 7 years.
 If a student does not complete the degree within 7 years, s/he will need to reapply.
 Upon readmission, the student will be responsible for completing the program currently in effect.
-Students who do not take courses for six months or more must also reapply.
+Students who do not take courses for one year or more must also reapply.

-Determination of Grades
+Graduate Determination of Grades

-Each instructor is responsible for determining the grading and examination policy for his/her class.
-This policy includes how the instructor arrives at the term grade for each student, the proportion of grade given for papers, tests, hourly exams, term examinations, or other requirements of his/her course.
 The instructor must provide a written copy of his/her policy, along with a course syllabus, to his/her class and he/she must file a copy of the policy with the Associate Dean of Student Services and Enrollment Management and the Director of Faculty Services in the School of Professional Studies.
 Once grades are posted in the Registrar's Office, they are considered final and cannot be changed by the instructor unless there was an error in the posting or calculation of a specific grade.

-Calculation of Grade Point Average
+Graduate Calculation of Grade Point Average